ztfo/js-sec/README.md

 # ZTFO
 # Mini Express App

-A simple Node.js and Express application demonstrating essential elements of full-stack development, including user interface, server logic, and database operations, with a focus on security.
+A simple Node.js and Express application exploring essential elements of full-stack development, including user interface, server logic, and database operations, with a focus on security.

 ## Core Features